breatheco-de/exercise-postcard/.learn/exercises/11.1-header-content/README.md

 # `11.1` Header Content

-Now it is time to include our content inside the `.postcad-header` div.
+Now it is time to include our content inside the `.postcard-header` div.

 The `postcard-header` contains one title on the left and one image on the right.